 To learn more about how adoptees use these tests see my Tracing Birth Parents page.

 Once an adoptee finds someone from his or her birth family, there is often a need to confirm the relationship.
-Two of these genetic genealogy DNA tests are powerful enough to confirm a variety of close relationships between two people.
+These genetic genealogy DNA tests are powerful enough to confirm a variety of close relationships between two people.

 For more information see this page on DNA Relationship Testing.